 Memory testing involves assessing an individual’s recollection of academic, work, and home tasks.
-We provide assessments designed to help you understand your strengths, challenges, and opportunities for growth.
-Often, this assessment is part of a larger psychological battery designed to assess cognitive functioning, but it can also be done as a stand-alone, such as when a person wants a specific short-term memory test or working memory test.
+We provide assessments for people of all ages designed to help you understand your strengths, challenges, and opportunities for growth.
+Often, this assessment is part of a larger psychological battery designed to assess cognitive functioning.
+However, it can also be done as a stand-alone, such as when a person wants a specific short-term memory test or working memory test.
 Many of these evaluations we give can be given virtually.
-You need to have a comfortable and quiet place to work and the ability to use basic technology (or someone available to help).
+You need to have a comfortable and quiet place to work and the ability to use basic technology (or someone available to help, especially in the case of severe memory loss testing).

-You are welcome to contact us if you want to learn more about our memory testing services, but first, here is an overview:
+You are welcome to contact us or schedule a consultation if you want to learn more about our memory testing services, but first, here is an overview:

 Types of Memory Testing